wp-plugins/wp-antivirus-site-protection/readme.txt

 > Protect your website before the problems come.
 Monitor your website and minimize incident time with our automated scans.

 WP Antivirus Site Protection plugin is a great solution for all website owners.
 It was developed by our engineers who has a many years experience in website security.
 Our plugin intelligently crawl your website and identify all possible infections and backdoors on your website.
-Every day we update database and add new logics and function (Heuristic Logic feature) to keep your website safe.
+Every day we update database and add new logics and functions (Heuristic Logic feature) to keep your website safe.

 **Here is the list of malware types what our scanner can detect:**